Search

 Project Overview

 The Atlas Block Project in downtown San Francisco is bounded by Market Street to the northwest, Main Street to the northeast, Mission Street to the southeast, and Beale Street to the southwest.
-The historic Atlas BIock served as the headquarters of the Pacific Gas and Electric Company for many decades.
+The historic Atlas Block served as the headquarters of the Pacific Gas and Electric Company for many decades.

 The Atlas Block Project consists of three components: the Historic Complex, 200 Mission Street, and 50 Main Street.
 The proposed development will consist of a combination of existing-structure reuse and construction of new structures.
 The existing 34-story tower built in the late 1960s, will be refaced and seismically retrofitted; two new low- to mid-rise structures will be constructed within the Historic block; and a high-rise residential structure will be erected in the current location of 50 Main Street.